ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Specification

-The provider is defined within a session once the handshake procedure is successfully approved by a wallet, and updated, extended, closed, etc by events.
+The session is defined by a wallet's response to a provider's request, and updated, extended, closed, etc by successive calls and events.
 These are out of scope of this CAIP interface and will be specified in a forthcoming one.

 Within that session model, this interface outlines the authorization of an injected provider per namespace.
 These authorization call/responses should be